Dwctor/GameAbstractionPerformanceAnalysis/README.md

 ## Template
 All three game engine folders have a `template` subfolder that attempts to show the structure that all games in that game engine will try to replicate.

+Other than that, the Template example has a FPS display to show how many frames per second that engine achieves.